JacTech/Pointering/README.md

 <h1>!!!
 Work in Progress !!!

-<h4>This is not a finished project, I'm still working on it and haven't tested anything so far.<h6>
+<h4>This is not a finished project, I'm still working on it and haven't tested anything so far.
+UPDATE:
+- V4.1 is the first version i ordered
+- V4.1 After some soldering it seems everything accept for the antenna works <h6>

 The Pointering is a ring with which you can point at lights in your room and make gestures to turn them ON or OFF or even dim them.